<!doctype html public "-//w3c//dtd html 4.0 transitional//en">

 Members of a learning community support each other by respecting and listening to each other, by suggesting resources to each other, and by providing positive feedback to each other.
 But members of a learning community also challenge each other by expecting their colleagues to be responsible, to participate fully, to love learning and to work hard at it, and to deepen and broaden their understanding as the semester progresses.
 As the facilitator of this learning community, I will model these behaviors.

 Working together, we will achieve the following learning outcomes:

-· Learners will construct and communicate clear, well-considered presentations in written and oral forms.
+· Learners will construct and communicate clear, well-considered analyses and interpretations of texts and cultural contexts.

-· Learners will demonstrate proficiency in using technology (word processing, Blackboard, Internet, e-mail) effectively for research, composition, and communication.
+· Learners will demonstrate proficiency in using technology (word processing, Blackboard, Internet, e-mail) effectively for composition and communication.

 This class will share UNCG's commitment to the use of learning tools provided by new technology.
 I don’t believe in using computer technologies just because they are trendy, but I believe that your learning experience in this class will be enhanced by the use of several technological tools.
 We will use the Internet and the online discussion function of Blackboard extensively, and we will use electronic mail (email) as needed.